Celebrating Inspiration and Points for Pineapples

 This past week “The Great House” at Mahogany Bay was on the menu as I was invited to attend two separate events there.
-As you can see from my featured image, it is a large historical looking building.
+As you can see from the image above, it is a large historical looking building.
 It has deep roots that go back to Regent Street in Belize City and further back to the mahogany and pine forest brought to life by the craftsmen of our country.
-While The Great House is a relatively new building, it already carries that old world charm and with each event hosted there it’s history grows.
+While The Great House is a relatively new building, it already carries that old world charm and with each event hosted there its history grows.
 See more pictures of the building in the write up World Class Rock Concert on Ambergris.
 That was a great day watching Abracadabra Rock band play live after attending the pre-show meet and greet.

 First off, was a press event and special announcement about a new partnership that will have a positive impact on Belize tourism and economy.
 Attendees included Minister of Tourism Hon.
 Manuel Heredia Jr., BTB Director of Tourism Karen Bevans, San Pedro Mayor Daniel Guerrero, among others.